-When Thomas Hopkins, a striking railroad worker, encountered co-worker Joseph Valotta on Irwin Avenue on the North Side just after midnight on October 30, 1922, Hopkins called him a “scab” for not honoring the strike against the Pennsylvania Railroad.
+When Thomas Hopkins, a railroad worker, encountered co-worker Joseph Valotta on Irwin Avenue on the North Side just after midnight on October 30, 1922, Hopkins called him a “scab” for not honoring the strike against the Pennsylvania Railroad the previous summer.

 Valotta responded by shooting and killing Hopkins.
 When Pittsburgh Police Officer Edward Couch responded to the shooting, Valotta shot and killed him as well.
 He then fled.